NeuroTechX/moabb/docs/source/README.md

 ## Welcome!

-First and foremost, Welcome! :tada: Willkommen! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

-Thank you for visiting the Mother of all BCI Benchmark repository.
+Thank you for visiting the Mother of all BCI Benchmark documentation and associated [GitHub repository](https://github.com/NeuroTechX/moabb).

 This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.